jonezy35/NSM-on-Docker/README.md

 First off, why did I do this?

 This was a project I wanted to do as a precursor to bigger things.
 The benefits of running containers are great for development environments and at scale.
-It doesn't make a huge difference on the small scale that I did.
-However, my long term plan is to tear this down and set it up on a larger scale using Kubernetes.
+My long term plan is to tear this down and set it up on a larger scale using Kubernetes.
 My long term goal is to get my [Certified Kubernetes Administrator](https://www.cncf.io/certification/cka/) cert.

 This was a way to validate what was in my head and get more comfortable with Docker.
 I'll let it run for awhile while I work through some pluralsight kubernetes courses and then I'll tear it down and do it again in Kubernetes.